 Peptide to Inhibit CD200 for Oncology overview

-Peptide is under development for the treatment of breast cancer, high grade glioma, diffuse midline glioma/diffuse intrinsic pontine glioma and recurrent glioblastoma.
+Peptide is under development for the treatment of high-grade glioma, diffuse midline glioma/diffuse intrinsic pontine glioma and recurrent glioblastoma.
 It acts by targeting CD200.
+It is administered through parenteral route.
+It was also under development for the treatment of breast cancer.

 OX2 Therapeutics overview